Section 3: Testing, Quarantine, and Isolation

 To schedule COVID-19 testing on campus, contact Pat Walker Health Center at 575-4451, option 1, or schedule an appointment online at myhealth.uark.edu.

-Additional information about testing, results and quarantine/isolation requirements can be found on the Pat Walker Health Center Website.
+Additional information about testing, results and quarantine/isolation requirements can be found on the Testing, Isolation, and Health Information page.

 Who Should be Tested for COVID-19?